foureyes/csci-ua.0480-spring2019-008/homework/01-tic-tac-toe.markdown

 ### Install Required Modules

-You'll also need a few modules to help you ask the user for input, clear the screen and determine the space that string takes up on on screen.
+You'll also need a module to help you ask the user for input.

-* `readline-sync`
 * in your repository directory, install the node module, <code>readline-sync</code>, by running this command in your project's directory:
     <pre><code> npm install --save readline-sync
 </code></pre>
 * note that the <code>readline-sync</code> module allows you to prompt for user input __synchronously__
 	* this is very different from how node.js apps usually operate
 	* however, for our purposes, using sync prompt is fine (for now), and it mimics the browser's prompt functionality well
 * check out the example usage on [readline-sync's npm page](https://www.npmjs.com/package/readline-sync)
     * essentially: `const readlineSync = require('readline-sync');`
     * which imports the function <code>question</code> from the <code>readline-sync</code> module into your program
 * note that installing `readline-sync` will make a modification to `package.json` as well.
 This modification to `package.json` should be committed and pushed as well!
-* `clear`
-	* in your repository directory, install the node module, <code>clear</code>, by running this command in your project's directory:
-    	<pre><code> npm install --save clear
-</code></pre>
-	* the <code>clear</code> module allows you to "clear" the screen for a command line program (across different platforms)
-	* check out the example usage on [clear's npm page](https://www.npmjs.com/package/clear)
-    	* essentially: `const clear = require('clear');`
-    	* which imports the function <code>clear</code> which can be used by simply calling it: `clear()`
-	* installing `clear` will make a modification to `package.json`; again, it should be committed and pushed along with your other files
-* `wcwidth`
-	* in your repository directory, install the node module, <code>wcwidth</code>, by running this command in your project's directory:
-    	<pre><code> npm install --save wcwidth
-</code></pre>
-	* the <code>wcwidth</code> module calculates the number of columns a string of characters needs to be represented onscreen (for example, in a monospace font, a single character may take up multiple cells, like a emoji smiley face 😃)
-	* check out the example usage on [wcwidth's npm page](https://www.npmjs.com/package/wcwidth)
-    	* essentially: `const wcwidth = require('wcwidth');`
-    	* which imports the function <code>wcwidth</code> which can be used by simply calling it: `wcwidth('😃')`
-	* installing `wcwidth` will make a modification to `package.json`; again, it should be committed and pushed along with your other files

 ###  Minimum Number of Commits